Pioneering commercial

 Tokamaks are the most researched and best understood path to fusion energy.

-In the 1980s, a study by one of our founders, Alan Sykes, demonstrated that altering the shape of the tokamak could significantly enhance its performance.
-The compact spherical tokamak, with its more compressed, spherical design, was found to provide key benefits in terms of efficiency, plasma stability, and cost-effectiveness.
-This design now underpins fusion energy programs worldwide, including the UK Government’s Spherical Tokamak for Energy Production (STEP) project.
+In the 1980s, our founder Alan Sykes demonstrated that the low aspect ratio tokamak, with its more spherical shape, offered benefits in efficiency, plasma stability, and cost-effectiveness.
+Today, this approach underpins fusion programmes worldwide, including the UK Government’s Spherical Tokamak for Energy Production (STEP) project.

 ST40

-In 2022, we reached a world-record plasma ion temperature of 100 million degrees Celsius, the threshold for fusion energy.
-At the same time, we achieved the highest ‘triple product’ of any private fusion company, a crucial metric of plasma performance that includes temperature, density, and confinement time.
-Our achievement was documented in a peer-reviewed scientific paper published by the Institute of Physics in 2023.
+In 2022, we achieved a record plasma ion temperature of 100 million degrees Celsius—the threshold for fusion energy.
+We also achieved the highest triple product of any private fusion company, a key measure of plasma performance combining temperature, density, and energy confinement.
+Our achievement was documented in a peer-reviewed scientific paper published by the Institute of Physics.

 HTS magnets for fusion